mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 4.2 - 4-5-2022 =
+* Fixed: An issue with detecting abandoned plugins and themes on some setups
+* Fixed: An issue with the update process getting stuck on specific server configurations
+* Fixed: An issue with syncing Wordfence extension data
+* Added: Plugin privacy policy file to the plugin directory
+* Added: Support for the Negative Search feature
+* Added: Support for the feature that prevents parent theme of active child theme from being deleted
+* Added: Support for the automatic cache clearing after updates feature

 = 4.1.10 - 2-16-2022 =
 * Fixed: Problem with loading UpdrafPlus data when `$updraftplus_admin` returns empty value